 right.
 This means adopting just enough processes and suitable

-understanding of what is their role.
-Responsibilities are clear
+high understanding of what is their role.
+Responsibilities are

 Software Product Manager.

-product (which is defined as something that solves a customer’s
+right product (which is defined as something that solves a

-problem), done right, and managed correctly.
-The SPM has been
+customer’s problem), done right, and managed correctly.
+The

-tasked with ensuring this success for any company's products
+SPM has been tasked with ensuring this success for any

-who can speak to clients and developers on their terms.
-The key
+someone who can speak to clients and developers on their

 The challenge for product managers is that they do not have a

-been able to segment themselves by specializing in one specific
+have been able to segment themselves by specializing in one

-area but this talent does not exist within the realm of consumer
+specific area but this talent does not exist within the realm

 The summary we've come to know and love about this position is

-critical component of any project team.
-They are responsible for
+is a critical component of any project team.
+They are

-managing the entire life cycle from requirements gathering,
+responsible for managing the entire life cycle from

 How to discipline ourselves for the

-Product Manager, a diverse set of skills are required.
-From both
+the Product Manager, a diverse set of skills are required.

-design thinking as well as a marketing strategy - two fields that
+From both design thinking as well as a marketing strategy -

-have been oftentimes studied by different disciplines but come
+two fields that have been oftentimes studied by different